Precision Implant Suprastructure Design & Manufacturing Center

 Additive Manufacturing (AM) and CNC milling are both viable technologies to manufacture high-end implant bars.
 Depending on individual implant bar assignments, you decide which technology is most suited for the bar suprastructure at hand.

-We recommend fixed structures are milled to take advantage of AM technology, while bars with attachments may be fabricated using either technology.
+We recommend fixed structures are 3D Printed to take advantage of AM technology, while bars with attachments may be fabricated using either technology.

 Either way, we streamline the implant bar design with esthetic transitions and polish finishes, offering a perfect fit for the patient and maximum space for the dental technician to finish the final prosthesis.